moocow-the-bovine/dstar-gantry/README.txt

         present, otherwise current user).
 If the UID does not exist in the container (it probably doesn't), it will be created.

+        Outside of the DWDS/ZDL ecosystem, it's usually a good idea to set "-u $(id -un)".

     -g GROUP
         Specifies group name or GID of host build user (default="ddc-admin" if present, otherwise current group).
 If the GID does not exist in the container (it probably doesn't), it will be created.

+        Outside of the DWDS/ZDL ecosystem, it's probably a good idea to set "-g $(id -gn)".

   Gantry Actions
    init